gt-tech/progfun-workspace/ProgressTracker.md

   * Lecture 4.1, 4.2, 4.3, 4.4, 4.5, 4.6

 * **4/6 Monday** - ***(3 hrs)***
-  * Week 4 assignments (_a must TODO again, most of it as-is were referenced from solutions found on internet_)
+  * Week 4 assignments (_a must TODO again, a lot of reference was needed to solve them from existing solutions_)
   * Lecture 5.1

 * **4/7 Tuesday** - ***(2.5 hrs)***
   * Lecture 5.2, 5.3, 5.4, 5.5